binaryberry/CV/README.md

 ####*Eventbrite*
 PR Manager France: June 2013&mdash;December 2013

 I helped Eventbrite get press coverage in France, and got them to be mentionned in the French equivalents of Reuters, the Times and the Financial Times (by this I mean AFP, Le Monde, Les Echos).

 ####*AXA Life Invest*
-PR, Research and Digital Marketing Manager: January 2012&mdash;December 2012 I managed the company's French and UK PR agencies, and led a couple of interesting market research projects carried out by Experian and SIMALTO specialist Research For Today.
-I also coordinated the company's social media efforts.
+PR, Research and Digital Marketing Manager: January 2012&mdash;December 2012

+I managed the company's French and UK PR agencies, and led a couple of interesting market research projects carried out by Experian and SIMALTO specialist Research For Today that allowed us to improve our distribution network.
+I also coordinated the company's social media efforts which saw its Facebook page rise from 40 to 1000 (relevant) followers.

 ####*Hopscotch Système Europe*
 Senior Consultant: December 2006&mdash;December 2011